 Winter Program Components

 The Northern Winter Smart Program can visit your community to deliver cold weather, hypothermia, and water safety education.
 As drowning can occur year-round, these training programs are designed to reduce injury and cold weather tragedies.
+The program can also include the Emergency First Aid course.

 Winter Smart Ice Safety Presentation